 As a result, Chinmay ended up being bullied by one of his teachers.
 She kept him out of sports classes, justifying his exclusion on the grounds that his Japanese was not polite enough.
 She told him he should first learn to speak Japanese properly, and only then could he attend.

-This incident led Puranik to send his son to a boarding school in the U.K., where he entered ninth grade on a scholarship.
+This incident led Yogi to send his son to a boarding school in the U.K., where he entered ninth grade on a scholarship.
 He says his son is now enjoying school.

 “I want to go out in the field and ask people their problems,” he says.
 “I didn’t see that happening and that is the change I want to make.
 I want to make a schedule for open house meetings in the ward where people can just come and talk about their problems.”

-As Japan opens its doors cautiously to more foreign labor, Puranik realizes its people will have to open their minds to cultural difference, but he says the new arrivals also have responsibilities.
+As Japan opens its doors cautiously to more foreign labor, Yogi realizes its people will have to open their minds to cultural difference, but he says the new arrivals also have responsibilities.

 “There will be things even Japanese would also have to change from a global perspective, and the non-Japanese will have to change from a Japanese perspective — ‘ayumiyori,’ as we say in Japanese, meaning that both sides have to walk a bit toward the center.”